 In the world of digital advertising, prospecting campaigns are becoming more popular among advertisers to driving ongoing customer acquisition.
 So what exactly do prospecting campaigns do?
 Let’s break this concept down and look at some techniques for mastering it.

 Prospecting campaigns can be described as large campaigns leveraging substantial data sets as well as customer intent or content consumption.
 This data is taken from online publishers, advertising websites, and social media accounts.
 The data sets in particular are analyzed by display advertising companies in order to find potential customers who are the most likely to engage with your brand.
+It is one of those advertising techniques that attract potential long-term clients.
 A great analogy is to think of Prospecting Campaigns as casting a fishing net as wide as possible to try and catch a few fish.
 You’ll end up catching a wide range of fish, not all will be good, but you’ll catch some big ones in each cast.

 What are the Prospecting Phases?

 The main prospecting phases are “Become Aware” and “Researching.”

 “Become Aware” involves gaining as much exposure as possible and building up learnings that will make it easier to isolate the inventory that is the most valuable to your individual campaign.
 In order to create successful prospecting campaigns, it is essential to develop precise media planning questions.
 To develop campaigns that effectively reach and interact with the target audience, media planners must have a thorough understanding of the target audience, media platforms, campaign objectives, budget, and message.
 This is essentially the discovery phase in which you can identify who is converting and who is not.
 During this phase, your CPM should be low, since there is more inventory available in the exchange.